Legal

 Third party service providers

-We may transfer your personal data to a third country or to an international organization, provided that the conditions laid down in the UK GDPR are complied with and that there is an adequate level of protection and safeguards measures for the privacy of your personal data.
+We may transfer your personal data to a third country or to an international organisation, provided that the conditions laid down in the UK GDPR are complied with and that there is an adequate level of protection and safeguards measures for the privacy of your personal data.

-5. International data transfers
+6. International data transfers

 If your personal data is transferred to a third country or to an international organisation, you will have the right to be informed of the appropriate safeguards relating to the transfer.